 Changing the Font in Stationery and Fonts

-To change the fonts in Outlook 2010, you’ll need to go to File, Options, Mail.
+To change the fonts in Outlook 2010 and up, you'll need to go to File, Options, Mail.
 The Stationery and Fonts button is near the top of the dialog.
-In Outlook 2007 and earlier, you’ll go to Tools, Options, Mail format tab, Stationery and Fonts button.
+In Outlook 2007 and earlier, you'll go to Tools, Options, Mail format tab, Stationery and Fonts button.

 These options won't change the font assigned to +Body style in Outlook 2010 or Outlook 2007 and this Body style is what causes most of the "font confusion" in Outlook.